 5. Test the product on different types of equipment and software.

 It is the best way to prepare your program for real-life users who won’t use a single platform.

 Try it on Mac and PC.
 Test it on different browsers like Chrome, Safari, Firefox, etc.

 The more places you test it, the higher the likelihood of discovering all the bugs and regressions.

 6. Leverage testers as active contributors in planning and requirements analysis.

 Who knows the most about your program?
 It’s most likely your testers!
 Utilize their knowledge as you analyze your program and plan for the future.

 7. Promote the importance of testers and encourage continuous feedback.

-Your testers are vital because they not only help develop the program, but they check the work as they go to ensure quality.
+Your testers are vital because they help develop the program and check the work as they go to ensure quality.
 Encourage feedback from both your programmers and your customers.
-It will enable the testers to continuously improve the product based on the feedback as well as any bugs and regressions that they find.
+It will enable the testers to continuously improve the product based on the feedback and any bugs and regressions they find.